Buster Posey placed on seven-day concussion disabled list - News 12 Now

 While manager Bruce Bochy said following Monday’s 4-1 victory that Posey was doing fine, the Giants planned to check in with him overnight and re-evaluate him Tuesday.
 They weren’t going to take any chances with the 2012 NL MVP and 2010 Rookie of the Year.

+Posey will be restricted from any baseball activities for the next few days while continuing to go through the concussion protocol.
+He could come off the disabled list as early as April 18 when the Giants begin a two-game series in Kansas City.
+Bochy noted that Posey could potentially be San Francisco’s designated hitter against the Royals.

+“We’re going to try to get this thing cleared up and we’ll get him back on the field as soon as we can,” Bochy said.

-Catcher Tim Federowicz had his contract purchased from Triple-A Sacramento to take Posey’s place, while right-hander Clayton Blackburn was designated for assignment.
+Catcher Tim Federowicz had his contract purchased from Triple-A Sacramento to take Posey’s spot, while right-hander Clayton Blackburn was designated for assignment.